The Great Australian Bake Off season 2

-The second season of The Great Australian Bake Off premiered on 13 October 2015.
-The series saw twelve home bakers take part in a bake-off to test their baking skills as they battle to be crowned The Great Australian Bake Off's best amateur baker.
+The second season of The Great Australian Bake Off premiered on 13 October 2015 and saw 12 home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
 Unlike the first season, season two aired on pay television channel LifeStyle Food and was produced by FremantleMedia Australia.
-The season is hosted by Claire Hooper and Mel Buttle and is judged by Maggie Beer and Matt Moran.
+The season consisted of 10 episodes.
+Each episode saw bakers put through three challenges, with each episode having its own theme or discipline.
+The season aired from 13 October 2015 until 15 December 2015, and saw Sian Redgrave win.
+The season was hosted by Claire Hooper and Mel Buttle, and was judged by Maggie Beer and Matt Moran.
 The season consisted of 10 episodes.

 In a slight change to the first season and the British edition of the show, this season took place in the Bake-Off Shed as opposed to a tent or marquee.

 The Bakers

-The following is a list of contestants:
+The following is the list of the bakers that competed this season: